59%

 Friday, May 8

-SCRC Victory Dinner – Limited Seating – Reunion Center
+SCRC Victory Dinner – Seating Limited to 150 – Reunion Center

 On May 8, 2025, President Donald Trump issued a proclamation designating May 8th as Victory Day for World War II, commemorating the 80th anniversary of the Allied victory over Nazi Germany in Europe (V-E Day) and honoring the sacrifices of American forces.
 We met, we talked, we decided, and we’re all in.

-The Stone Creek Republican Club is proud to host our Victory Dinner in recognition of this historic designation.
+Paul and Team Truesdell are the sponsor for The Stone Creek Republican Club Victory Dinner in recognition of this historic designation by President Trump.

 This is a must-attend event.